uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 Descriptors
 -----------

-**Descriptor** is an object that represents an algorithm including all its meta-parameters, dependencies on other algorithms, floating-point types, and computational methods.
+**A descriptor** is an object that represents an algorithm including all its meta-parameters, dependencies on other algorithms, floating-point types, and computational methods.
 A descriptor serves as: